ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 ## 5.0 Method Input and Output

-All field names in this document are not definitive; the actual field names must be configurable and the method used to configure these names is an implementation detail and thus out of scope of this document.
+All field names in this document are not definitive; the actual field names must be configurable, and the method used to configure these names is an implementation detail and thus out of scope of this document.

 ### 5.1 Input Records